(We may earn a commission via affiliate links in this post. Read our full disclosure policy.)

 Here are some Ghost tours in St. Augustine to consider:

 Have you had a chance to visit St. Augustine?
-With so many things to do in St Augustine, did you have a favorite?
+Which one of these attractions did you enjoy most?